How to wish someone Happy Birthday, 7 Artsy Tips!

 This sketchbook spread features a stylized pattern of colorful poppy flowers.
 The garden of flowers includes leaves of green, yellow and peach.
 The flowers are yellow with blue stems.
 The drawing as a whole has a whimsical and playful feel with a bright color scheme, polka dots and organic squiggle shapes, and blobs of seemingly random colors.

-Next, find important questions to ask throughout the brainstorming process.
-Your answers to these questions should include words to describe art and how you created the art.
+Yes, brain dump writing is healthy, but your artist statement should not be a brain dump.
+You need to really think about your art and ask yourself certain questions prior to writing.
+Be selective in your words to describe art.
+Below are some important questions to ask yourself throughout the brainstorming process.
+Your answers to these questions can include words to describe art and how you created the art.

 • What are the key ideas, issues, struggles, and goals within your work?